 - Be organized.
-Start solving new homework problems well before the deadline.
-If you have questions, go to the office hours of the instructor course.
-If you want to ask questions by Zoom, send an email message first. - Be there.
-Do not skip lectures for watching them online or looking at the video.
+Start solving new homework problems a day or two before your recitation.
+This way you can ask questions about it at the next recitation.
+Try to submit the homework right after the recitation, where the homework has been discussed.
+If you still have questions, go to the office hours of any of the instructors of the course.
+If you want to do it by Zoom, send an email message first. - Be there.
+Do not skip lectures or recitations for watching them online or looking at the video.
 Come to the lecture room.
-Go to recitations and ask questions.
 The more you are absent, the more likely you will have difficulties with the course. - Be social.
 Organize or join a study group and discuss the homeworks with your friends.
 If you are one of the better students, you will learn a lot by explaining.
 If you are a bit behind, sometimes your peers can explain the stuff better than the instructor. - Be active.
 Ask questions during the recitation.
 Do not be afraid of asking questions during the lectures.
-I really need your questions in order to calibrate the proper level of the lecture.
+I really need your questions in order to stay calibrated to the proper level in the lecture.
 Also, if you think I made a mistake, do not hesitate to correct me. - Be engaged.
 Respond to the multiple-choice questions during lectures. - Print out the lecture notes before each lecture and use the printout for note-taking.
-When you prepare for the exam, print out the annotated lecture notes as well, and use them with your own notes. - Before each exam, practice problems will be published on the course WEB page.
+When you prepare for the exam, print out the annotated lecture notes as well, and use them with your own notes.

+- Before each exam, practice problems will be published on the course WEB page.
 Try to solve these problems before the lecture/recitation where the instructor solves them.
 Ask questions if you do not understand something. - When solving homework or practice problems and quizzes use the formula sheet provided on the course WEB page.
 This way you will be familiar with it when the exam comes. - If your first midterm happens to fall below 30% of the maximum score, immediately contact the instructor and discuss how can you improve.